wwarthen/RomWBW/Source/Doc/UserGuide.md

 RCBus refers to Spencer Owen's RC2014 bus specification and derivatives including RC26, RC40, RC80, and BP80.

+Additional information for each of the system configurations supported by the ROM images listed above is found in
+[Appendix A - Pre-built ROM Images].

 The RCBus Z180 & Z280 require a separate RAM/ROM memory module.
 There
 are two types of these modules and you must pick the correct ROM for